Explore how environments and circumstance change throughout our meetings and experiences, and gain comfort shifting with the unplanned.

 A lot can change in our project teams.
 Constraints and requirements are in flux.
 Team members may be reassigned to projects.
 And stakeholders and approvals may be difficult to obtain.
 While this exercise explores physical changes in our environment, how does this awareness translate to the products and teams we encounter?

-See More Game-Games
+See More Pattern-Games

 - Peas in a Pod